Halam tribe: Changes in religious practices

-Conversion to Christianity started about the mid-1900s.
+Conversion to Christianity started around the mid-1900s.
 About 30% of the Halam are Christian.
 The spread of Christianity among the Halam does not interfere with cultural activities (except religious activities).
 The Christian Halam attended the socio-cultural ceremonies of their Hindu neighbors.
 They participate in and depend on the traditional village administration as do their Hindu neighbors.
 There is a reason why the Tripura Raja differentiate Halam from Kuki, Halam people do not have king or chief nor their own god to worship.
 So, the Raja appointed Sordar to rule Halam people, and an idol for each clan to worship.
 E.g. Mualţhuam/Molsom sub-tribe are given an idol made from Gooseberry tree, they called Zobawmthang.
 Bawngcher sub-clan are given Thirlum Thirphrai.
 Thirlum is an iron ball smaller than the size of cricket ball, Thirphrai is an iron plate, a size of thumb.
 Both have no inscriptions on them.

 Diaspora

 During the British Raj, the Halam of Tripura were transported to the Sylhet region to work in tea plantations.
 They can still be found in Sylhet and Habiganj districts of Bangladesh, where they continue this livelihood.
 They make up a population of only 5000.
 Use of the Kokborok language is rapidly decreasing with the Bengali language being more common nowadays.
-They are divided into 12 clans; Machafang, Migli, Chorei, Bongcher, Hrangkhol, Kalai,Molsom, Rupini, Mitahar, Langkai, Ranglong and Kaipeng.
+They are divided into 12 clans; Machafang, Migli, Chorei, Bongcher, Hrangkhol, Kalai, Molsom, Rupini, Mitahar, Langkai, Ranglong and Kaipeng.